Swiss System Tournament Format Explained

-1 What Is a Swiss Tournament?
+1 What Is a Swiss System Tournament?

 In a Swiss tournament, players are not eliminated.
 Instead, every player competes in every round, but they are paired against opponents who have a similar score.